 September is Healthy Aging Month, so it’s the perfect time to take charge of your health.
-Some decide to take liposomal glutathione supplements to take charge of their health and it works for many people.
 While you may know that a healthy mouth leads to a healthy body, the depth to which the mouth-body connection dives is deeper than we could have imagined.
-People might want to consider seeing a professional, like this Dentist in Avon Lake if they are worried about their dental hygiene in relation to their risk of stroke.
+People might want to consider seeing a professional if they are worried about their dental hygiene in relation to their risk of stroke.

 According to the American Heart Association, periodontal (gum) disease is a risk factor for strokes and, not surprisingly, a contributing factor is poor dental hygiene.
 While the exact mechanism hasn’t been identified, there is one theory that warrants further research: